 Different Cannabis Species

-At the time though most individuals involved in the industry believed that by the end of 2019 Marijuana banking would be moving into the mainstream federally.
+Many in the industry believe that by the end of 2019 Marijuana banking would be moving into the mainstream federally.
 This may be too optimistic since others believe this would require a federal legalization bill which may be more complicated.

-Whatever happens on the federal front though, I would advise that individuals interested in seeking Marijuana for health reasons follow these simple rules;
+Whatever happens on the federal level, those interested in Marijuana for health reasons will need to follow a few rules;

 - Be aware of your local laws governing the use of marijuana and its products.

-- Have an open and honest conversation with your primary physician (if your physician is not well informed and this is important to you consider looking for a new one)
+- Have an open and honest conversation with your physician.
+If your physician is not well informed and this is important to you consider looking for a new one

 - Always consider the use of other medicines and products that have been studied more extensively